What is Our World In Data?

 July 2015 to August 2015: Julia Murphy, who has a background in economics and engineering (Dartmouth College) was contributing to this project in the summer of 2015 and focused on expanding the section ‘Media & Communication’.
 Julia continued her studies after her internship at OWID.

 OWID is supported by Sir Tony Atkinson and by Sir David Hendry.
-Tony Atkinson developed the idea for this publication together with Max and is an adviser to the project.
-Sir David Hendry is overseeing the project and was the Principal Investigator in the initial phase of the project.
-As a empirical economist and econometrician his contribution and advice is invaluable.
+Tony Atkinson developed the idea for this publication together with Max and remains an adviser to the project.
+Sir David Hendry was the Principal Investigator in the initial phase of the project.
+We are grateful for their support and advise through the years.

 # Why are we working on Our World In Data?

 # Because the daily news are not enough to know about the world

 The media focuses on events, Our World in Data focuses on slow but long-lasting developments.
 News channels that focus on events are not able to show how our world is changing since many of the long trends that transformed our world do not get covered in the news and surely never make the headlines.

 Here is an example: The number of people living in extreme poverty fell from close to 2 billion in 1990 to 0.7 billion in 2015 (see here).
 On no day in this 25 year period was the headline of any newspaper in the world “The number of people in extreme poverty fell by 137,000 since yesterday”.
 This is despite the fact that – on average – this would have been an accurate headline every single day during these 25 years.1

 Because the media – as well as schools and universities – largely neglect reporting slow but transformative news the large public is extremely poorly educated about these developments.
 Even the decline of global extreme poverty – by any standard one of the most important developments in our lifetime – is only known by a small fraction of the population of the UK (10%), South Africa (14%), Norway (17%), Sweden (23%), and the US (5%).2